Marty (film)

 Marty is a 1955 American romantic drama film directed by Delbert Mann in his directorial debut.
-The screenplay was written by Paddy Chayefsky, expanding upon his 1953 teleplay of the same name, which was broadcast on The Philco-Goodyear Television Playhouse and starred Rod Steiger in the title role.
+The screenplay was written by Paddy Chayefsky, expanding upon his 1953 teleplay, which was broadcast on The Philco-Goodyear Television Playhouse and starred Rod Steiger in the title role.

-The film stars Ernest Borgnine and Betsy Blair.
-In addition to winning the Academy Award for Best Picture, the film enjoyed international success, becoming the fourth American film to win the Palme d'Or.
-Marty, The Lost Weekend (1945) and Parasite (2019) are the only three films to win both organizations' grand prizes.
+The film stars Ernest Borgnine, who won the Academy Award for Best Actor, and Betsy Blair.
+It won both the Academy Award for Best Picture and the Cannes Film Festival's Palme d'Or.
+The Lost Weekend (1945), Parasite (2019), and Anora (2024) are the only other films to win both awards.

 In 1994, Marty was deemed "culturally, historically or aesthetically significant" and selected for preservation in the Library of Congress' National Film Registry.

 Plot

 Marty Piletti is an Italian-American butcher who lives in The Bronx with his mother.
-Unmarried at 34, the good-natured but socially awkward Marty faces constant badgering from family and friends to settle down, as they point out that all his brothers and sisters are already married, most of them with children.
+Unmarried at 34, the good-natured but socially awkward Marty faces constant badgering from customers, family and friends to settle down ("You ought to be ashamed of yourself") as they point out all his brothers and sisters are married, most of them with children.
 Not averse to marriage but disheartened by his lack of prospects, Marty has reluctantly resigned himself to bachelorhood.

-After being harassed by his mother into going to the Stardust Ballroom one Saturday night, Marty connects with Clara, a plain science teacher at Benjamin Franklin High School, who is quietly weeping on the roof after being callously abandoned at the ballroom by her blind date.
-They spend the evening together dancing, walking the busy streets, and talking in a diner.
+After being harassed by his mother into going to the Stardust Ballroom one Saturday night, Marty connects with Clara, a plain high school science teacher, who is weeping outside on the roof after being abandoned by her blind date.
+Marty and Clara spend the evening together dancing, walking the busy streets, and talking in a diner.
 Marty eagerly spills out his life story and ambitions, and they encourage each other.
+He takes Clara to his house, where he awkwardly tries to kiss her and is rebuffed.
+Clara explains she just didn't know how to handle the situation; she does like him and wants to see him again.
+They kiss briefly and embrace.

-He takes Clara to his house and they awkwardly express their mutual attraction, shortly before his mother returns.
-Marty takes her home by bus, promising to call her at 2:30 the next afternoon, after Mass.
+At this point, Marty's mother returns, not pleased to see her son with a strange woman.
+Clara joins a brief chat with her and Marty, but Mrs. Piletti clearly does not care for her or her opinions.
+Marty takes Clara home by bus, promising to call her at 2:30 the next afternoon, after Mass.
 Overjoyed on his way back home, he punches the bus stop sign and weaves between the cars, looking for a cab instead.